 It’s important for you to learn everything you can about your academic major and chosen career field to know what it takes to be successful.
 This requires research on your part!

-- Contact your department about undergradute research opportunities, or visit the Center for Undergraduate Research and Creative Activities.
+- Contact your department about undergraduate research opportunities, or visit the Experiential Learning Network.

 - Consider spending a semester studying in a foreign country!
 Gain perspective on a different culture and lifestyle, meet new people, have exciting travel adventures and more!
 This experience also looks great on a resume or application to graduate/professional school or employment.
-Visit the Experiential Learning Center or UB Study Abroad Programs for more information.
+Explore UB's Study Abroad Programs for more information.